bbauska/zombiePolitics/README.md

 rule in which fear and violence become the only modalities through which to grasp the meaning of the self and larger social relations.
-As the public collapses into high­ ly charged narratives of personal anger, reason is uncoupled from freedom and the triumph of civic illiteracy, suggesting that irrational mob rule becomes “the only pol­itics there is, the only politics with a tangible referent or emotional valence.”13
+As the public collapses into high­ ly charged narratives of personal anger, reason is uncoupled from freedom and the triumph of civic illiteracy, suggesting that irrational mob rule becomes "the only pol­itics there is, the only politics with a tangible referent or emotional valence."13</p>

-Stripped of its ethical and political importance, the public has been largely reduced to a space where private interests are displayed, and the social order increas­ ingly mimics a giant reality TV show where notions of the public register as sim­ ply a conglomeration of private woes, violent outbursts, and an unchecked hatred
+<p>Stripped of its ethical and political importance, the public has been largely
+reduced to a space where private interests are displayed, and the social order increas­ ingly mimics a giant reality TV show where notions of the public register as sim­ ply a conglomeration of private woes, violent outbursts, and an unchecked hatred